resbaz/lessons/cloud-intro.md

 #### Notes on the DIT4C cloud environment:

-* The DIT4C environment comes with Vim and Nano for text editing at the command line, but no text editor like Notepad++, Kate or TextWrangler
+* The DIT4C environment comes with Nano for text editing at the command line, but no text editor like Notepad++, Kate or TextWrangler.
+A good tutorial for beginners to Nano can be found [here](http://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/).
 * On a Mac, `command``+` doesn't work for zooming in the shell environment.
 Instead, hold down `control` and scroll with the mouse